IgaoGuru/lavender-garden/_notes/Home Note.md

 title: Home Note
 ---

 Home note is were I try to keep things more or less organised.
 It is the meta-index page  that holds everything together.
-But it is also subjected to changed depending on the information I consume and process.
+But it is also subjected to change depending on the information I consume and process.

 The fasted developing topic in this digital garden is on [[Zettelkasten]].
 This site is the direct result of my attempt at personalizing Zettelkasten.